alsalafiyyah/alsalafiyyah.github.io/_posts/treatments/2020-09-03-rule-on-cleaning-with-cologne-and-alcohol.md

 layout: post
 title: "Ruling on cleaning with cologne and alcohol"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no.3900-2"
+source: "Fatawa Al-Lajnah Ad-Da'imah no.3900, Question 2"
 hijri: Muharram 15, 1442
-excerpt: There is no harm in using cologne with alcohol for medical purposes such as a disinfectant for injuries.
+excerpt: "There is no harm in using cologne with alcohol for medical purposes such as a disinfectant for injuries."
 lang: en
 locale: en
 date: 2020/09/3
 category: [treatments,fatwas]
-shaykhs:
- - Shaykh Abdul-Aziz ibn Baz
- - Shaykh Abdul-Razzaq al-Afify
- - Shaykh Abdullah ibn Ghudayyan
- - Shaykh Abdullah ibn Qa'ud
+group1: true
 ---

 ### Question: